Arsen9988/Python_Arsen/README.md

-# Python_Arsen
+# Python-programming-Arsen
-AI23 kurs Python programmering
+-AI: programming with Python